SaraMess/Multimodal_Fusion_Engine_ShapeIt/README.md

 # ShapeIt : A Multimodal Fusion Engine
+# -Shape it like you spell it-
 ## DESCRIPTION

 * The objective behind this project is to design, implement and test a multi-modal fusion engine able to simultaneously manage three types of modalities, namely, speech recognition, gesture recognition and mouse clicking from three different sources.
 The goal being to combine these information into one instruction that would operate on shapes.
-The pattern aligns with the MIT project's: "Put That Here" [a link](https://www.media.mit.edu/publications/put-that-there-voice-and-gesture-at-the-graphics-interface/)
+The pattern aligns with the MIT project's: "Put That Here" [MIT PTH](https://www.media.mit.edu/publications/put-that-there-voice-and-gesture-at-the-graphics-interface/)

 * ShapeIt application was the outcome of the project.
 This interface is built upon the combination of 6 different sub-programs able to communicate through the Ivy bus protocol, namely, ppilot5, sra5, 1$Ivy, Board, Wassup and FusionEngine.